You Can Beat Credit Card Debt Collectors

 Next, we come to:

 If your original credit card company had made an agreement with the collection company, you were not a party to those terms.
 Just because an assignment clause exists in a credit agreement does not mean that it is sufficient to create a new obligation with the collection company.
-The assignment clause merely takes away the rights of your original credit card company to collect if they decide to assign it to another company, in this case the collection company.
-The collection company would then have to offer you a new contract, you would have to agree to its terms, and you would finally have to sign this new contract.
+The assignment clause merely takes away the rights of your original credit card company to collect if they decide to assign it to another credit card company.
+The collection company would have to be able to act as a credit lender, then have to offer you a new contract, you would have to agree to its terms, and you would finally have to sign this new contract.
 If you have not signed a contract with the collection company, you owe them nothing.

 Now, we move to:

-7.)
-Defendant claims Lack of Privity as Defendant has never entered into any contractual or debtor/creditor arrangements with Plantiff
+7. Defendant claims Lack of Privity as Defendant has never entered into any contractual or debtor/creditor arrangements with Plaintiff.

 Nearing the end of our list, we come to: